AndreyKolev/GARCH.jl/README.md

 * T. Bollerslev (1986): Generalized Autoregressive Conditional Heteroscedasticity.
 Journal of Econometrics 31, 307–327.
 * R. F. Engle (1982): Autoregressive Conditional Heteroscedasticity with Estimates of the Variance of United Kingdom Inflation.
 Econometrica 50, 987–1008.
 * Whittle, P. (1951).
 Hypothesis Testing in Time Series Analysis.
 Almquist and Wicksell.
 Whittle, P. (1963).
 Prediction and Regulation.
 English Universities Press.
 ISBN 0-8166-1147-5.
+* O'Hagan, A.; Leonard, Tom (1976).
+"Bayes estimation subject to uncertainty about parameter constraints".
+Biometrika.
+63 (1): 201–203. doi:10.1093/biomet/63.1.201.
+ISSN 0006-3444
+* Glosten, L. R., R. Jagannathan, and D. E. Runkle.
+"On the Relation between the Expected Value and the Volatility of the Nominal Excess Return on Stocks."
+The Journal of Finance.
+Vol. 48, No. 5, 1993, pp. 1779–1801.